 3. Save the Canned Response

-Click the More Options arrow (next to the trash can icon).
+Click the More options dots (next to the trash can icon).
 Select Canned responses > New canned response…

 Name this template “Query Letter” and save it.
 Repeat this process for each type of query submission requirement type.
 This will save you from needing to scroll through your manuscript OVER and OVER for the 1st chapter, 1st 10 pages, 1st three chapters, etc. all over again.
 Trust me, this would get tedious.